Skip to main content

 The German fleet mainly fishes for redfish on the Greenland Shelf and, until 2020, in the Irminger Sea.
 Two redfish species, the beaked redfish (Sebastes mentella) and the golden redfish (Sebastes norvegicus, formerly Sebastes marinus), occur in several stocks there.
 The status of these stocks varies.
 The two species are also caught together on the East Greenland Shelf.
 It is often difficult to distinguish between golden redfish and beaked redfish, resulting in misreporting between the co-occurring species or both species being reported together as "redfish".
 This complicates the assessment and management of stocks.

 The golden redfish stock on the East Greenland Shelf is part of the stock largely found on the Iceland Shelf.
 The spawning stock biomass has been within safe biological limits since 2003 and has been fished according to the MSY principle since 2006.
-The ICES catch advice of no more than 46 911 tons for 2025 is 14% above the recommended maximum catch for 2024 and follows the ICESMSY approach.
+The ICES catch recommendation of no more than 41,345 tonnes for 2026 is 11.9% below the recommended maximum catch for 2025. and follows the ICESMSY approach.
 In the medium term, however, the production of young fish is a cause for concern, as it has been low since 2014.
 It is expected that the spawning stock biomass will decrease in the future as a result.

 In the neighboring Irminger Sea, there are two other beaked redfish stocks that are caught with pelagic trawls.
 These two stocks have also declined so sharply that ICES has recommended zero catches for the shallow stock since 2010 and for the deep stock since 2017.
-In 2021, the stock status of the shallow beaked redfish stock in the Irminger Sea was assessed again for the first time since 2013.
-The result of the survey was slightly more positive, as the resulting biomass index showed the highest value since 2005, but remains at a low level in historical comparison.
-Despite the slightly more positive assessment, the recommendation of a zero catch remains, as this result must first be confirmed in the next scientific survey.
+In 2021 and 2024, the stock status of the shallow beaked redfish stock in the Irminger Sea was assessed again for the first time since 2013.
+The result of the survey was slightly more positive, as the resulting biomass index showed the highest value since 2005, but remains at a historically low level below possible reference points.
+Despite the slightly more positive assessment, the recommendation of a zero catch remains until 2027.
 The deep stock (> 500 m water depth) has been fished since the 1990s with a fishing mortality rate well above FMSY.
-The results of the above-mentioned survey in 2021 show the lowest biomass value for the deep stock since the beginning of the survey.
-While Russia, for example, continues to fish for these stocks, the EU currently does not allow fishing for either stock.
+The results of the stock assessments indicate very low values below Blim for the deep stock in 2024, and a zero catch is also recommended until 2027.
+While Russia, for example, continues to fish these stocks, the EU currently does not allow fishing for either stock.

 The explanation of redfish in the Greenland/Irminger Sea as a PDF download

 The beaked redfish stock is very likely in good condition.
 The spawning stock biomass increased steadily between 1992 and 2005 and has since stabilized at a high level.
-As Russian scientists are currently excluded from ICES work, it has not been possible to assess the stock within ICES in recent years.
+As Russian scientists are currently excluded from ICES work, no stock assessment has been carried out within ICES in recent years.

 The explanation of redfish in the Norwegian Sea/Barentssea as a PDF download